 - Lighter and Softer: Whereas the original game and its PLUS version primarily use black and gold as its dominant colors, CHUNITHM AIR and its respective PLUS version use a sky theme with lots of turquoise and purple.

-- Non-Standard Game Over: Skills classified as "Absolute" will end the song prematurely upon meeting a specific condition, usually getting too many Misses, Attacks, or non-Critical Justices.
+- Certain skills, usually ones that award a substantial amount of gauge, will end the song prematurely upon meeting a specific condition, usually getting too many Misses, Attacks, or non-Critical Justices.

 - Portmanteau: The title is one on the words "chuunibyou" and "rhythm", or "tune" and "rhythm".
 This was confirmed in an interview by Japanese game publication 4Gamer